loki-47-6F-64/superglue-wrap/README.md

+1. Go to root of the project
-1. brew install ghc cabal-install
+2. brew install ghc cabal-install
-2. ghc-pkg update rts.pkg
-3. cabal update
-4. cabal install

 ### If you're running on the mac, make sure to follow these instructions
-1. ghc-pkg describe rts > rts.pkg
+3. ghc-pkg describe rts > rts.pkg
-2. open rts.pkg in any text editor: append "/usr/local/lib" to include-dirs
+4. open rts.pkg in any text editor: append "/usr/local/lib" to include-dirs
-3. ghc-pkg update rts.pkg
+5. ghc-pkg update rts.pkg

+6. cabal update
+7. cabal install

 ## How it works